zekeriyyaa/PySpark-Structured-Streaming-ROS-Kafka-ApacheSpark-Cassandra/README.md

 The data produced by Turtlebot3 will stored into Kafka clusters.

 #### Prepare Kafka for Use Case
-First of all, we will create a new Kafka topic for ROS odom data using the given command:
+First of all, we will create a new Kafka topic namely *odometry* for ROS odom data using the given commands:
 ```
 # Change your path to Kafka folder and then run
 bin/zookeeper-server-start.sh config/zookeeper.properties